-October 12, 2019 (Day 34) This is the second baby to bravely venture out of the water and onto land.
+October 12, 2019 (Day 34 and Day 1) We had another spawn this morning.
+Batch two for this summer.
+And the picture is of the second baby to bravely venture out of the water and onto land from batch one.
 This little guy’s eyes are super prominent already—see how they are raised up from the rest of his body?—I’m thinking he may have already done his final molt.
 I don’t think I’ve ever seen them stick up like this on megalopa before, although I’m not entirely sure what that means.

-October 15, 2019 (Day 37) This little fellow came onto land wearing a very small larval whelk shell that a friend of mine (and fellow hermit crab lover) spent hours carefully removing from a larval whelk egg case that she found washed up on the beach.
+October 15, 2019 (Day 37 and Day 4) It’s a shed day for the new larvae, headed into Stage Two.
+Meanwhile, this little fellow pictured to the right came onto land wearing a very small larval whelk shell that a friend of mine (and fellow hermit crab lover) spent hours carefully removing from a larval whelk egg case that she found washed up on the beach.
 That’s a grain of sand on my palm above him.
 In fact, HE is basically a grain of sand, too.
 If you were sitting on the beach, that’s what this little baby would look like to you — sand.

-October 25, 2019 (Day 47) These two little dudes in the spiral shell walking along the edge of the transition tank crack me up.
+October 25, 2019 (Day 47 and Day 14) These two little dudes in the spiral shell walking along the edge of the transition tank crack me up.
 I love how they walk, learning to use their new legs.
 They’re like toddlers.
 Babies in the water.

-October 29th, 2019 (Day 51) Some of the babies coming onto land this year — especially the later ones, oddly enough — are absolutely insanely tiny like this itty bitty little fellow on my fingertip.
+October 29th, 2019 (Day 51 and Day 18) Some of the babies coming onto land this year — especially the later ones, oddly enough — are absolutely insanely tiny like this itty bitty little fellow on my fingertip.
 I can tell you this: it’s really hard to manage them when they are this small.
-Hard to pick up (either with fingers or with a pair of tweezers), hard to transfer to the land tank without dropping, hard to track once you do transfer them.
+Hard to pick up without crushing (either with fingers or with a pair of tweezers), hard to transfer to the land tank without dropping, hard to track once you do transfer them.

 I also have one who has made the final molt into hermit crab but then walked onto land without a shell.
 I’ve very carefully reshelled him three times (using a toothpick to lift him and a very steady hand).
 I fear he may not make it if he doesn’t stay in a shell soon.
 Not sure why he’s so resistant to wearing a shell, but he climbs right out.
 Just tried him in a minuscule turbo.
 Fingers crossed this one holds.